 Some years ago a person told me to stop trying to be cool.
 He had just mentioned some band, Coldplay, Kings of Leon or something reasonably generic.
 I scoffed, and he said that I needed to stop trying to be so cool all the time – enjoy stuff, it didn’t have to be obscure and unorthodox to be worthy of my time and no one was going to laugh at me for it.

 Now lets be clear on one thing, I don’t wish to give a nod to this person.
 He was an imbecile.
-Used to say things he thought were shocking and then put his hand to his mouth in that “oh my god I can’t believe I said that” way at least twenty times a day and was eventually sacked for theft that valued to an amount so high, certain people had been made redundant to recoup the costs he caused.
-He left thinking he was a sort of Robin Hood character when really he was a selfish and despicable fool that caused men with families to be out of a job so he could fund his drink and cocaine habit
+Used to say things he thought were shocking and then put his hand to his mouth in that “oh my god I can’t believe I said that” way at least twenty times a day.
+Eventually, he was sacked for theft that valued to an amount so high, it led to people being made redundant to recoup the costs he caused.
+He left thinking he was a sort of Robin Hood character when really he was a selfish and despicable fool that caused men with families to be out of a job.

 However, to paraphrase a common epigram, even a thieving little toerag with no conscience tells the right time twice a day.

-He was right, I was applying a credibility algorithm to my incoming tastes and opinions in media and if they failed I was damning them to the meat and potatoes level snort and rolled eyeballs of the douchebag hipster that my late twenties had produced.
+He was right, I was applying a credibility algorithm to my incoming tastes and opinions in media, and if they failed, I was damning them.
+I would grade things with the meat and potatoes level snort and rolled eyeballs of the garden-variety douchebag hipster.
+I was horrified at the monster my late twenties had produced.
 I needed a lot of work done.